Originally Posted November 30, 2012:

 So, I eagerly awaited to see what Mac actually meant by having a “Mongoose in a cage under his desk”.
 You see, as I mentioned above.
 I had never had a personal relationship with a regular goose let alone a French one.
 Well.
 “Mon goose” sounded French to me.
 Like “ce qui est?” “c’est mon goose” — Well.
 I had a number of years of French, but I didn’t remember the French word for Goose… which is actually “oie”.

-Since the actual nature of a real mongoose was lost to me through my own ignorance, I had no fear of meeting a mongoose in a case and actually wondered if it was furry if I might be able to pet it.
-So when Mac took this small wire cage out from under his desk and showed it to me, I was not apprehensive that a real mongoose with razor sharp teeth and a terrible disposition was in the little hut in the middle of the cage with his tail sticking out.
+Since the actual nature of a real mongoose was lost to me through my own ignorance, I had no fear of meeting a mongoose in a cage and actually wondered if it was furry if I might be able to pet it.
+So, when Mac took this small wire cage out from under his desk and showed it to me, I was not apprehensive that a real mongoose with razor sharp teeth and a terrible disposition was in the little hut in the middle of the cage with his tail sticking out.

 Mac explained to me that he must be sleeping and that if he tapped on the cage a little it might wake him up.
 He tapped the cage a couple of times when all of a sudden out leaped the mongoose.
 I don’t mean that he jumped out of his hut.
 I mean that he leaped completely out of the cage.
 In one swift motion this ball of fur came flying out of the side of the cage, leaping over the top and aiming toward my face.